haidara02/homelab/README.md

 | **Public**  | Choose whether the share is accessible without authentication.        |
 | **Permissions**  | Set the appropriate access control for users and groups.        |

 4. Once SMB is enabled and configured, the OpenMediaVault server should automatically appear under the Network section in Windows File Explorer — as long as your Windows machine is on the same local network.
+Simply log in with the details you created in Step 1.

 5. If it does not appear automatically, you can try to manually access the share by entering the OMV server’s IP address into the File Explorer address bar using the following format ```\\<OMV-IP-ADDRESS>\```